Schlaich-group/fachlabor-dft-ml-public/tutorials/source/dft/liquid_argon_in_cp2k.rst

 .. container:: justify

-    To run a simulation in CP2K, one needs to provide CP2K with an input script.
+    To run a simulation in CP2K, one needs to provide CP2K with an input script and a starting configuration :download:`system.xyz <./system.xyz>`.

 .. container:: justify

-    Got into your folder ``dft/liquid_argon_85K``, and then create a blank text file in it called ``Argon_Simulation.inp``.
+    Go into your folder ``dft/liquid_argon_85K``, and place :download:`system.xyz <./system.xyz>` in it.
+    Then create a blank text file in your folder called ``Argon_Simulation.inp``.
     Copy the following lines in the ``Argon_Simulation.inp``, where a line starting with a hash symbol (#) is a comment ignored by CP2K:

 .. code-block:: cp2k